 2 Spread cheese over bread: Preheat broiler.
 Slice loaf of bread in half horizontally, lay crust side down on a foil-lined baking sheet.
 Spread cheese mixture over the bread.

 3 Place under the broiler until nicely browned, about 3 to 5 minutes.

-4 Remove from broiler and let sit for 5 minutes until cool enough to handle.
+4 Slice: Remove from broiler and let sit for 5 minutes until cool enough to handle.
 Slice the bread with a bread knife.
 Serve.

 Try mixing in other ingredients with the topping mixture, such as chopped black olives, chopped canned artichoke hearts, minced shrimp, or crab meat.